BLAKORCa/Final-Project/README.md

 # Final-Project CS675 Machine Learning
-Group members: Chenyu Zhang, MengmengLiu, Anzhexiao, Zepeng Hu
+Group members: Chenyu Zhang, Mengmeng Liu, Anzhe Xiao, Zepeng Hu

 We are interested in bird image classification problems.
 The input of our algorithm is a bird image.
 Then we will consider using image classification neural networks like ResNet or RNN to classify which species the bird is.
 # Dataset